 With the end of the Old Covenant, the New Covenant was established, and Jesus disciples were vindicated.
 They preached that Jesus would come and destroy Jerusalem and the Temple (cf. Matthew 26:64), and, now that it occurred, they were vindicated.
 The Kingdom of God was established with a new nation, namely the elect or believing Jews who trusted in Christ and the gentiles who came to believe the Gospel during that cir.
 40 year “minnennial” period between Christ’s crucifixion and his subsequent return cir.
 70 AD.

 Thus, Jesus’ words in Matthew 16:27-28 are just another way of expressing Daniel’s prophecy in Daniel 7.
 There aren’t two comings.
 Neither are there two judgments.
 Any attempt to make them into two would be reading into the text.
 If we permit God’s word to interpret God’s word, there is absolutely no difference between what Daniel said in Daniel 7 and what Jesus said in Matthew 16.

-Premillennialism is the believe that Christ’s Second Coming would come before the so-called 1000 year age.
+Premillennialism is the belief that Christ’s Second Coming would occur before the so-called 1000 year age.
 This understanding is embraced by historical premillennialists and dispensational premillennialists.
 The difference is any tribulation and / or apostasy of believers would occur prior to the Second Coming, while dispensational premillennialists believe the Second Coming occurs prior to or in the middle of the Great Tribulation.